RIKEN-RCCS/singularity_defpack/cpu_sapphirerapids/README.md

 2. Use `clang` to build `gcc@8.5.0`
 3. Use `gcc@8.5.0` to build `gcc@14.1.0`

-The following mathematical libraries are installed, including both commonly used BLAS and FFT libraries as well as vendor-specific **ARM Performance Library for GCC (armpl)**:
+The following mathematical libraries are installed, including both commonly used BLAS and FFT libraries:

 - OpenBLAS
 - FFTW
-- ARMPL for GCC

 For profiling purposes, **Google Performance Tools (gperftools)** and the visualization tool **`pprof`** (which requires `go`) are also installed: